HL7/fhir-pacio-adi/input/pagecontent/content_type_overview.md

 * the readiness of document recipients to perform data processing on included content

 Reference the IG section, [Advance Directive Structure Requirements](formal_specification.html#advance-directive-document-structure-requirements), for further guidance.

+##### Minimally Structured Documents: A Better Implementation Approach
+Minimally Structured Documents enable an optimizable Progressive Structuring design which supports Progressive Interoperability.
+Healthcare interoperability has long presented implementers with an uncomfortable choice.
+Unstructured documents faithfully preserve the complete human-readable clinical story but expose little information for machine processing.
+Fully structured documents maximize computable content but require substantial implementation effort and the resulting rendered information feels unfamiliar for human users.
+Minimally Structured Documents provide a practical middle ground by preserving the native source form within a structured document framework and including only the structured data needed to support downstream workflows and clinical decisions.
+Rather than treating interoperability as an all or nothing proposition to be achieved in a single leap, the Minimally Structured Documents approach offers optimal evolution through Progressive Interoperability.
+It’s the timeless tortoise vs. hare tale with no surprise ending.
+Slow and steady wins the race.

+###### Progressive Interoperability Principles
+The design philosophy of Progressive Interoperability is grounded in principles that balance innovation with practicality.
+This philosophy provides a sustainable roadmap for organizations at every stage of interoperability maturity, assuring the value of receiving structured data is recognized before the burden of producing it is born.
+It recognizes that sustainable progress is achieved through a sequence of manageable improvements that collectively transform an ecosystem over time.
+* *Value matters, not volume.* The objective is not to maximize structured data—it’s to maximize the value of what can be achieved with the structured data that is supplied.
+* *Evolve with deliberation, not exuberance.* We need to meet stakeholders where they are and improve through deliberate, incremental change.
+Like orthodontic treatments that improve your smile, lasting transformation comes from a series of purposeful adjustments that steadily move toward a well-defined destination.
+Crooked teeth can’t be straightened in a single crank.
+It takes purposeful pressure at the right level, applied over time.
+* *Preserve the story while making it more usable.* The clinical narrative of a document remains the authoritative information source.
+How the source information is represented is inherently part of its context and meaning.
+The fidelity and authenticity of the source form is essential to preserve information as it is shared.
+The structured data that accompanies a document is not the “truth”, it’s a biproduct devised to improve access and increase computer processing possibilities.

+###### Progressive Structuring Design Methodology
+Progressive Structuring is the design methodology at the heart of Minimally Structured Documents.
+Instead of requiring an all-or-nothing choice between a fully structured data representation of the information in a document, or none, Progressive Structuring starts by including the source form of the document within a structured body.
+The structured body framework can then progressively become more data enriched as implementation maturity and demonstrated business value increase.
+Enhancements can be introduced incrementally as they deliver measurable value and inclusion of the information’s source form is never omitted.
+It’s a middle-ground structured document design, built to fit more naturally with today’s existing workflows and systems.

+###### Figure 1
+This illustration shows the progression from a pdf document that has no structured data to an Unstructured Document which has a structured header but no structured data in the body, as opposed to a Fully Structured Document which has a structured header and every bit of the informational content of the document is represented.

+DIAGRAM WILL GO HERE.

+###### A New Architectural Pattern for Documents
+Minimally Structured Documents do not replace existing healthcare document standards like CDA and FHIR.
+Instead, they establish an architectural pattern for structured documents that simplifies adoption, accelerates interoperability, and provides a bridge between today's inert paper documents and tomorrow's increasingly computable document data troves.
+Progressive Structuring allows every organization to contribute meaningful interoperability improvements today using their existing documents and evolution to come at a value-based pace.

 #### Handling Expiration Dates